 Please also note

-- Images, video, data and other materials not released under Creative Commons licences are subject to individual rules or principles such as PSA acknowledgement, the Sentinel Free & Open Data Policy or the ESA Earth Observation Data Policy or ESA’s standard corporate image licence.
+- Data and other materials not released under Creative Commons licence are subject to individual rules or principles such as PSA acknowledgement, the Sentinel Free & Open Data Policy or the ESA Earth Observation Open Data Policy or ESA’s standard corporate image licence.

 - The Creative Commons licence does not extend to the ESA logo, its constituent elements or other elements of ESA’s corporate visual identity.
 The ESA logo is protected and must not be used by persons who are not ESA employees or who have not been granted permission for its use by ESA.